Chinna Jameen: Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics written by Vaali.
+The song "Onappu Thattu" is based on Mayamalavagowla raga.

 Reception

-MM of The Indian Express criticised Karthik's performance, stating "he is plainly out of elements", and said that Raj Kapoor's "script and treatment dont help either".
-R. P. R. of Kalki in their review also said the same.
+MM of The Indian Express criticised Karthik's performance, stating "he is plainly out of elements" while also panning his dialogue delivery, and said that Raj Kapoor's "script and treatment don't help either".
+R. P. R. and Thulasi of Kalki in their review panned Karthik's dialogue delivery, flashbacks felt only two songs from Ilaiyaraaja's music are listenable and Goundamani and Senthil's comedy suffers from drought and concluded if only the screenplay was a little more relaxed, all the flies in town would be in the theatre.